About WholeBody Nutrition

 Nutrition Beyond Science

-While seeking a formal education in nutrition I learned the science behind the food, which is indeed pertinent and valuable information.
+While seeking a formal education in nutrition from Bastyr University I learned the science behind the food, which is indeed pertinent and valuable information.
 But I’ve also learned through all my forms of teachings about food and cooking, that the crux of good nutrition is more than just protein, carbs, fat, and fiber, and vitamins and minerals.
 Good nutrition partly comes from what you choose to put in your meal; namely selecting the highest quality food appropriate to support your health, while being mindful of the source.
 The other part comes from the cooking process, and taking in the experience of every bite.

 It All Started in the Kitchen…

-I have experimented endlessly in my own kitchen since childhood, starting with homemade chocolate peanut-butter cups made in tin foil on the stovetop, and explored many ethnic cuisines during my travels abroad in southeast southeast Asia, New Zealand and the Basque country in Spain and France.
+I have experimented endlessly in my own kitchen since childhood, starting with homemade chocolate peanut-butter cups on the stovetop, and explored many ethnic cuisines during my travels abroad in southeast southeast Asia, New Zealand and the Basque country in Spain and France.
 I have been fortunate to work in various restaurant kitchens, including an Italian restaurant in Taichung, Taiwan, where I had the pleasure of indulging in (American-) Italian cuisine among the indigenous Ma-Pa (Spicy pan-fried) Tofu and absolutely fresh Hot Pot seafood dinners.

 Johnna’s Big Picture